|MARKET CAP: [PASS]

 Medium to large-sized companies (the largest 1500 companies) should be chosen, because they are more in the protected eye.
 Furthermore, the investor is exposed to less risk of "accounting gimmickry", and companies of this size have more staying power.
-CRI has a market cap of $4,110 million, therefore failing the test.
+CRI has a market cap of $5,346 million, therefore passing the test.

 A company should show a rising trend in the reported earnings for the most recent quarters.
-CRI's EPS for the past 2 quarters, (from earliest to most recent quarter) 0.35, 0.97 have been increasing, and therefore the company passes this test.
+CRI's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 1.50, 1.39.
+Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [PASS]